Note: This post builds on the information included in the Introducing: Endeavor blog. If you haven’t read that, we’d recommend starting there.

 The prioritized red and blue lanes will change throughout the workout.
 For example, sometimes they’ll be at Paddle and Steady, while other times they’ll be at Steady and Race, or Paddle and Sprint.
 You’ll get an indication of when the lanes are about to change from this countdown timer on screen, pictured below.

 If the lane change timer is less than your action timer, then you won’t be able to complete that action.
-Once the lanes change, you’ll have to start working toward completing a new action from scratch.
+You don’t lose any progress in a lane when the lane priorities change.
+You can stay there to complete the new action—but note, the action and value will differ. .

 OTHER THINGS TO KNOW